DiscoBiscuit99/discobiscuit99.github.io/page/Home.md

 We'll see.
 Below you'll find my contact information, since that looks professional.
 Oh, and by the way, one can navigate the page using `[h|j|k|l]` for directional scrolling and `[g|G]` for going top and bottom if one so wishes; much like vim if you're familiar.
-If you find you like the controls, an addon for the firefox browser, made to work on all webpages, can be downloaded here:
+If you find you like the controls, an addon for the firefox browser, made to work on all webpages, can be downloaded from here:
 [Better Scrolling](https://addons.mozilla.org/en-US/firefox/addon/better-scrolling/).

 <div class="contact-info">